pixie-io/blog.px.dev/content/blog/cpu-profiling-3/index.md

 :::

 The result of all this work is a low overhead continuous profiler that is always running in the Pixie platform.
 To see this profiler in action, check out the [tutorial](https://docs.px.dev/tutorials/pixie-101/profiler/)!

+### Footnotes

+[^1] _Based on the following assumptions: (1) about 3500 CPU instructions executed to collect a stack trace sample, (2) a CPU that processes 1B instructions per second, and (3) a sampling frequency of 100 Hz (or 10 ms.).
+The expected overhead with theses assumptions is 3500 * 100 / 1B =  0.035%.
+Note that this figure ignores the stack trace post-processing overheads._

+[^2] _If the ELF debug information is not available, Pixie’s profiler cannot symbolize._

+[^3] _The Stack Traces Map cannot be converted to a perf buffer because it is populated by a BPF helper function._